top of page

 A qualified physician must approve any use of medical cannabis with children.

-We understand the challenges many families face in caring for a severely ill individuals.
+We understand the challenges many families face in caring for a severely ill individual.
 We've designed this outline because we want you to know "We Hear You."

 For the purpose of this organization, we refer to children as anyone under the age of 18 or under managed care by a representative.